Tackling Real Newah Unity Requires Selflessness, Sacrifice and Straightforward Strategy

 However, at present, Newars are not only divided in terms of religions and castes, but they are even divided politically, geo-politically and economically.
 Newah unity is also hampered by activities like separately celebrating Jyapu Diwas and Nay Diwas etc.

 World Newah Organization (WNO) was established as an umbrella organization of the Newah people and aimed at unifying the Newah people across the world.
+In word, the WNO is an umbrella organization, but in practice, it has not been able to embrace and accept the qualified Newah personalities from Nepal and from across the world in cultural, artistic, literary and journalistic spectrum.

 But, the simmering rift within the World Newah Organization itself is, however, nothing new.
 The Google Translate -- Nepal Bhasa (Newari) -- incident has further exposed the deepening chasm between factions in the World Newah Organization.

 Furthermore, WNO's most fundamental failing is the Achille's heel of all the international non-profit organizations: It has been unable to produce a charismatic, selfless, dynamic, non-partisan, and popular leadership.
 (Look at the global NRNA movement which has been deeply and badly plagued by over politicization and factionalism.)
+Lack of visionary, selfless, honest and broad-minded leaders has always become a challenge for the WNO.
+The power and privilege that come with being the top office-bearers of WNO have led some guys to think that they are the ones who can manipulate and maneuver things in the way they think is right.

 'Newah Jhi Newah He Jui' is a very good idea, but sadly enough this is confined to utopia because even today if a Shakya boy marries a Shrestha girl, she will not be accepted by the Shakya Sangha community and their sons are not allowed to perform 'Chudakarma' at the Mahavihara of the Shakya communities.
 This is just the tip of the iceberg, there are many more contradictions on the way of Newah unity.